isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-08-02-post-Second Reading Speech for Constitution (Amendment) Bill.md

 02 August 2023 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)

 {:start="1"}
-1. Mr Speaker, on behalf of the Minister for Law, I beg to move, "That the Bill be now read a Second time".&nbsp;
+1. Mr Speaker, on behalf of the Minister for Law, I beg to move, "That the Bill be now read a Second time".

 {:start="2"}
-2. Sir, this Constitution (Amendment) Bill is linked to the next Bill on the Order Paper, the Oaths, Declarations and Notarisations (Remote Methods) Bill.&nbsp;
+2. Sir, this Constitution (Amendment) Bill is linked to the next Bill on the Order Paper, the Oaths, Declarations and Notarisations (Remote Methods) Bill.

 {:start="3"}
-3. May I therefore propose, with your permission, that the substantive debate on both Bills takes place now.&nbsp;
+3. May I therefore propose, with your permission, that the substantive debate on both Bills takes place now.

 {:start="4"}
 4. Members are welcome to raise questions or express their views on both Bills during the debate.
-We will still have the formal Second Reading of the Oaths, Declarations and Notarisations (Remote Methods) Bill to ensure that the procedural requirements are satisfied.&nbsp;
+We will still have the formal Second Reading of the Oaths, Declarations and Notarisations (Remote Methods) Bill to ensure that the procedural requirements are satisfied.

 {:start="5"}
 5. Thank you, Sir.